OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 NPS Tax Benefits Explained: A Complete Guide for FY 2025-26

 The National Pension System (NPS) is one of the most tax-efficient retirement savings instruments available to Indian taxpayers.
-Unlike most other deductions that fall under the overall Section 80C limit of Rs 1,50,000, NPS contributions qualify for an additional deduction of Rs 50,000 under Section 80CCD(1B), effectively providing a total deduction opportunity of Rs 2,00,000 when combined with 80C.
-For high-income earners in the 30% tax bracket, this additional Rs 50,000 deduction translates to a direct tax saving of Rs 15,600 (including cess).
+Unlike most other tax-saving instruments that fall under the overall Section 80C limit of Rs 1,50,000, NPS contributions qualify for an additional exclusive deduction of Rs 50,000 under Section 80CCD(1B), effectively providing a total self-contribution deduction opportunity of Rs 2,00,000 when combined with 80C.
+For high-income earners in the 30% tax bracket, this additional Rs 50,000 deduction translates to a direct tax saving of Rs 15,600 (including 4% cess).
+Moreover, employer NPS contributions provide a third, uncapped layer of deduction available under both the old and new tax regimes.

 NPS Tax Benefits Under New Regime FY 2025-26

-Under the new tax regime, taxpayers lose access to most deductions including Section 80C, 80D, HRA, and 80CCD(1B).
-However, the employer NPS contribution under Section 80CCD(2) remains available.
-This makes NPS particularly valuable for new regime taxpayers who have limited deduction options.
-If your employer contributes 10% of your basic salary to NPS, and your basic salary is Rs 8,00,000 per annum, the employer contribution of Rs 80,000 is entirely tax-free for you even under the new regime.
-For central government employees with the enhanced 14% limit, this benefit is even more substantial.
+Under the new tax regime, taxpayers lose access to most deductions including Section 80C, 80D, HRA exemption, and 80CCD(1B).
+However, the employer NPS contribution under Section 80CCD(2) remains fully available.
+This makes NPS particularly valuable as a tax planning tool for new regime taxpayers who otherwise have very limited deduction avenues.

-At maturity (age 60), up to 60% of the corpus can be withdrawn as a lump sum, which is completely tax-free.
-The remaining 40% must be used to purchase an annuity, and the annuity income is taxable at slab rates in the year of receipt.
-If the total corpus is Rs 5 lakh or less, the entire amount can be withdrawn as a lump sum without purchasing an annuity.
-Premature exit (before 60) requires at least 80% of the corpus to be used for annuity purchase, with only 20% available as a tax-free lump sum.
+At maturity (age 60), up to 60% of the NPS corpus can be withdrawn as a lump sum, which is completely tax-free.
+The remaining minimum 40% must be used to purchase an annuity, and the monthly annuity received thereafter is taxable as salary income at slab rates in the year of receipt.
+If the total NPS corpus is Rs 5 lakh or less, the entire amount can be withdrawn as a tax-free lump sum without mandatory annuity purchase.

 Disclaimer

 This calculator provides estimates based on standard deduction limits and marginal tax rates for FY 2025-26.
 Actual tax savings depend on your complete income and deduction profile.
 NPS returns are market-linked and not guaranteed.
-Consult a SEBI-registered financial advisor and a qualified CA for personalized advice on NPS investments and tax planning.
+Consult a SEBI-registered financial advisor and a qualified CA for personalised advice on NPS investments and tax planning, especially when comparing old and new regime for your specific income profile.

 Frequently Asked Questions